 Looking to give pasta night an easy, fresh and fabulous upgrade?!
 Make this Arugula Pesto Pasta recipe!
 Loaded with mozzarella pearls, cherry tomatoes and sweet basil, it’s a delicious and light vegetarian dish the whole family will love!
 Serve it plain or top it with chicken, shrimp, fish or steak for a more substantial meal.
-Either way, it’s bursting with flavor and guaranteed to be a crowd pleaser!
+Either way, this pasta with pesto is bursting with flavor and guaranteed to be a crowd pleaser!

 Update: This post was originally published in April 2016.
 I made updates to the post below to include more information about arugula pesto pasta.
 Plus, I took new photos and added a recipe video to show you how easy this rocket pasta is to make!